ugetdm/uget-integrator/README.md

 > **Note: Portable method involves manual configurations so it is only recommended for advanced users**

 1. Download and extract portable uGet Download Manager from [official website](http://www.ugetdm.com/downloads-windows)
-2. Download and extract the latest [uget-integrator-portable_x.x.x.x.zip](https://github.com/ugetdm/uget-integrator/releases)
+2. Download and extract the latest [uget-integrator_win_x.x.x.zip](https://github.com/ugetdm/uget-integrator/releases)
 3. Open `uget-integrator\uget-integrator.py` in Notepad and replace `uget-gtk` in line no 37 by the absolute path of `uget.exe`
     Suppose you extracted uGet into `C:\uget` directory then line no 37 should look like this:
     ```python
     UGET_COMMAND = 'C:\\uget\\bin\\uget.exe'
     ```
     > Note that `\\` is used in place of `\`
-4. Execute `uget-integrator\config.bat` to create required configuration files and Registry entries
+4. Execute `uget-integrator\add_config.bat` to create required configuration files and Registry entries

 ## Known Issues